mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 - A $500.00 dollar setup a fee is required (configurable).
 - Must define if they are going to be providing explicit content.
 - A summary of the content service that they will be providing to the marketplace.
 - Enter domain in which the content filtering will be taking place for.
-This will be verified by oAuth to the Italiann DNS System for verification.
+This will be verified by oAuth to the United States DNS System for verification.
 - Register any personal profiles that have copyright(s) to be verified while submitting content.

 Before the content provider is approved, they must agree to the following terms and conditions: